Rypplzz/geochain-server/readme.md

 # Geochain server

-Geochain is a secure, private payment solution for XRP on mobile.
+Geochain is a secure, private payment solution for XRP.

 ## Description

-Geochain is a secure, private payment solution for XRP on mobile that optionally incorporates geo-location based rules when proocessing transactions.
+Geochain is a secure, private payment solution for XRP.

 ## Getting Started